gagan-iitb/CS550/README.md

 Machine Learning is concerned with computer programs that automatically improve their performance through experience (e.g., programs that learn to recognize objects, Analyze sentiments, recommend music and movies, and drive autonomous robots).
 This course covers the theory and practical algorithms for machine learning from a variety of perspectives.

 Topics include:
-* Supervised Learning (Regression/Classification), Linear models: Linear Regression, Logistic Regression, Generalized Linear Models, Support Vector Machines, Nonlinearity and Kernel Methods, Multi-class/Structured Outputs, Ranking,
+* Supervised Learning (Regression/Classification), Linear models: Linear Regression, Logistic Regression, Generalized Linear Models, Support Vector Machines, Nonlinearity and Kernel Methods, Multi-class/Structured Outputs, Ranking/Grading
 * Evaluating Machine Learning algorithms and Model Selection, Ensemble Methods (Boosting, Bagging, Random Forests), Sparse Modeling and Estimation,
 * Unsupervised Learning, Clustering: K-means/Kernel K-means, Dimensionality Reduction: PCA and kernel PCA, Matrix Factorization and Matrix Completion,
-* Generative Models (mixture models and latent factor models),
+* Generative Models (mixture models and latent factor models), Diffusion models, GAN, (Variational) Autoencoders
-* Assorted Topics: learning theory (bias/variance tradeoffs, practical advice); reinforcement learning.
+* Assorted Topics: learning theory (bias/variance tradeoffs, practical advice)
-* Deep Learning and Feature Representation Learning
+* Deep Learning and Feature Representation Learning: CNN, RNN, GNN

-The course will also discuss recent applications of machine learning, such as to medical imaging, data mining, bioinformatics, text and web data processing.
+The course will also discuss recent machine-learning applications, such as computer vision, medical imaging, time-series mining, bioinformatics, web and industrial data processing.

 Programming assignments include hands-on experiments with various learning algorithms.
-This course is designed to give a graduate-level student a thorough grounding in the methodologies, technologies, mathematics and algorithms currently needed by people who do research in machine learning.
+This course is designed to give a graduate-level student a thorough grounding in the methodologies, technologies, mathematics, and algorithms currently needed by people researching machine learning.

 **Learning Outcomes**
 ---------------------
 * Implement and analyze existing learning algorithms, including well-studied methods for classification, regression, structured prediction, clustering, and representation learning
-* Integrate multiple facets of practical machine learning in a single system: data preprocessing, learning, regularization and model selection
+* Integrate multiple facets of practical machine learning in a single system: data preprocessing, learning, regularization, and model selection
-* Describe the the formal properties of models and algorithms for learning and explain the practical implications of those results
+* Describe the formal properties of models and algorithms for learning and explain the practical implications of those results
 * Compare and contrast different paradigms for learning (supervised, unsupervised, etc.)
 * Design experiments to evaluate and compare different machine learning techniques on real-world problems
 * Employ probability, statistics, calculus, linear algebra, and optimization in order to develop new predictive models or learning methods
-* Given a description of a ML technique, analyze it to identify
+* Given a description of an ML technique, analyze it to identify
      1. the expressive power of the formalism;
      2. the inductive bias implicit in the algorithm;
      3. the size and complexity of the search space;